tusharsappal/AtlassianRecruitmentProblem/ReadMe.md

 ####Assumptions

 1. The Dialogs should be opened within 15 seconds, since we have set the explicit timeout to be 15 seconds

 2. The Page opened should be rendered within 15 seconds , since we have set the explicit timeout to be 15 seconds

 3. The options , menus and the pages should be opened using a single click , logic for trying opening the page with the multiple attempts is not written

 4. Assumptions for the Checking the *Restriction Workflow*:---- If the user is able to open the Restriction dialog , the user would be able to change the Restrictions around the page

-5.If the Notifications Icon is visible we are assuming that the user is logged in and only then the Notification Icon is visible to the user.
+5. If the Notifications Icon is visible we are assuming that the user is logged in and only then the Notification Icon is visible to the user.

 ####Steps for Running the TestCases in Eclipse